 Type of Mergers

 Merger of Equals – Whether it be 50/50 or some other combination, both banks agree that joining together is in the best interest of both of their banks.
 Both banks are attempting to increases value as a combined entity.
-The issues are many, but the top would be determining a future state together, joint leadership, and the merging of people and cultural.
+The issues are many, but the top would be determining a future state together, joint leadership, and the merging of people and cultures.

 The primary purpose of M&A is not to grow big fast, but for banks to do what they do better.
-We have worked on many M&A engagements across country.
+We have worked on many M&A engagements across the country.
 We offer our clients an approach and bring our expertise to all elements of the transaction, including:

-- Acquisition strategy: The question behind every M&A should be: “How will buying this bank make my existing bank more valuable, and how will I bring value to the bank I am buying?”
+Acquisition strategy: The question behind every M&A should be: “How will buying this bank make my existing bank more valuable, and how will I bring value to the bank I am buying?”
 We help companies build their M&A programs as a part of an overall strategic plan.

-- Acquisition screening: We help clients develop an investment thesis that is aligned with strategy and growth opportunities.
+Acquisition screening: We help clients develop an investment thesis that is aligned with strategy and growth opportunities.
 We work with you, your attorneys, brokers to enhance deal flow by screening targets based on criteria set in the M&A acquisition strategy process and develop a road map to approach targets.

-- Due diligence: We collaborate seamlessly with our client due diligence teams to help your bank make better investment decisions.
+Due diligence: We collaborate seamlessly with our client due diligence teams to help your bank make better investment decisions.
 Experience matters: we are all from the industry and have conducted hundreds of due diligence.